China: Population grows at slowest rate in decades | DW | 11.05.2021

 The country registered 12 million children born in 2020.
 That is an almost 20% decrease on the 14.6 million births the year before.

-China revised its "one-child policy" in 2016, but is yet to see a positive result, as couples delay having children owing to the high costs of raising a child in a city and cramped housing.
+China revised its "one-child policy" in 2016 but has yet to see increased birthrates, as couples delay having children owing to the high costs of raising a child in a city and cramped housing.

-Women are delaying or avoiding childbirth owing to factors like discrimination at work for having a child.
+Women are delaying or avoiding childbirth due to factors such as discrimination at work for having a child.
 In 2019, China had reported a birthrate of 10.48 per 1,000 people — the slowest birthrate since 1949.

-In the latest census, the number of people aged between 15-59 declined by about 7%.
-However, the population of those above 60 was up by over 5%.
+In the latest census, the number of people aged 15 to 59 declined by about 7%.
+However, the population of those above 60 increased by more than 5%.

-"The ageing of the population imposed pressure on the long-term balanced development of the population in the coming period," said Ning Jizhe, an official of the National Bureau of Statistics.
+"The aging of the population imposed pressure on the long-term balanced development of the population in the coming period," said Ning Jizhe, an official of the National Bureau of Statistics.

 Ning added that the latest census data "showed that the population of China maintained a mild growth momentum in the past decade."

 China recorded a 15% decade-on-decade rise in urban population to 236.4 million.
-Over 63% of people now live in urban areas, and 500 million constitute migrant workers, who are referred to as "floating population" by Beijing.
+More than 63% of people now live in urban areas, and 500 million constitute migrant workers, who are referred to as "floating population" by Beijing.

 "The family households continued to downsize because of increasing population mobility and the fact that young people after marriages lived separately from parents with improved housing conditions," said Ning.